 There are a couple of pullouts to marvel at these beauties in all their glory and for you to snag that perfect photo.

 To preserve the rocks, you are only permitted to view them from an overlook quite a distance away, so it’s challenging to see the petroglyphs with your naked eye.
-There are several mounted binoculars to give you a better look at the petroglyphs, though (or you could bring your own binoculars), so, in my opinion, this is totally worth a quick stop.
+There are several mounted binoculars to give you a better look at the petroglyphs, though (or you could bring your own binoculars), so, in my opinion, this is worth a quick stop, especially if you’re interested in Indigenous history.

-The site also has over 800 petroglyphs along the trail, which documents everything from the Pueblo people’s migration from the Puerco Pueblo to the Crack-in-the-Rock site, today located within the Wupatki National Monument to their tracking of the summer equinox.
+The site also has over 800 petroglyphs along the trail, which documents everything from the Pueblo people’s migration from Puerco Pueblo to the summer equinox.

-Finally, on to the grand finale- the Painted Desert!
-Technically, I believe most of the badlands of the park are considered part of the Painted Desert, but it seems like the park service has just branded the northernmost part of the Petrified Forest as such… let’s just go with it.
+Finally, on to the grand finale of Petrified Forest National Park- the Painted Desert!
+Technically, I believe most of the badlands in the park are considered part of the Painted Desert, but it seems like the Park Serive has just branded the northernmost part of the Petrified Forest as such.
+So let’s just go with it.

-- Hike the Painted Desert Rim Trail, a 1.1 mile flat out-and-back walk along the rim of the desert, providing spectacular views of seemingly endless badlands.
+This 1.1 mile flat out-and-back trail follows along the rim of the desert, providing spectacular views of seemingly endless badlands.
 The trailhead is next to the Painted Desert Inn, a beautiful old hotel built in the Pueblo Revival style.

 If you’re visiting during a time of year where this is possible, I’d recommend trying to hang out at the Painted Desert until sunset (keeping in mind that you have to be out of the park’s gates by 6:30 pm)- the golden light of the fading sun really makes the colors spring to life.

-What about if you only have a few hours in the Petrified Forest?
-I’d prioritize going to:
+If you only have a few hours to explore the park, I’d recommend prioritizing going to:

 - Crystal Forest (0.9 mile loop trail),